TinyExplosions/rhmap-aad-auth/README.md

 var app = express()

 app.get('/login', function (req, res, next) {
     res.send('you need to login to access the protected endpoints') })

 app.get('/open', function (req, res, next) {
     res.send('This page is availabe to the public')
 })

-app.get('/foo', validate('admin'), function (req, res, next) {
+app.get('/foo', validate({roles: "admin"}), function (req, res, next) {
     res.send('You are in the admin group, and can view this page') })

-// If a user isn't authenticated, you will be redirected to the login page for any routes below here. app.use(validate('user', '/login'))
+// If a user isn't authenticated, you will be redirected to the login page for any
+// routes below here.
+app.use(validate({scope: 'user.read', redirect: '/login'}))

 app.get('/bar', function (req, res, next) {
-  res.send('You are in the user group, so can access this page') })
+    res.send('You have user.read scope, so can access this page') })

-app.get('/bat', function (req, res, next) {
+app.get('/bat', validate({roles: 'editor', redirect: '/login'}), function (req, res, next) {
-  res.send('You are in the user group, so can access this page') })
+    res.send('You have user.read scope, and are an editor, so can access this page') })
 ```